 Banner Reservations and Applications

 Reservations for a vertical street banner are made on a first-come-first-serve basis.
-Beginning Monday, October 1, 2018, the public will be able to apply for and reserve these banner locations for the 2019 calendar year.
 You may download or print the Vertical Banner Application online or visit the Economic Development Office to obtain an application.

 Vertical Banner Specifications

 - Vertical banners on Victorian or Cobra-head poles shall meet the following requirements:

 - Banner fabric shall be durable and weather resistant, to include substantial material such as cloth or canvas.

 - Banners shall be two-sided with information contained on both sides.

 - Banner messages should be brief, and text font size and style should be sufficient for maximum visibility; small print is ineffective.